Reasoning Trajectories for Socratic Debugging of Student Code: From Misconceptions to Contradictions and Updated Beliefs: Experimental Evaluation

-{$\blacktriangleright$ \textbf{Accurate RT Step Alignment. }}Across all manually evaluated teacher utterances, we did not observe any cases where a teacher question prompted content from a completely different RT step than requested.
-For instance, we found no instances where a question marked for prompting Step A.5 actually prompted for Step A.7's conclusion.
-This indicates alignment between generated questions and their intended reasoning steps, demonstrating that LLMs reliably understand the step-by-step structure of reasoning trajectories and can write Socratic utterances specific to a logical inference.
+(1) {\bf Accurate RT step alignment}: We observed no cases where a teacher question prompted content from a completely different RT step than requested, demonstrating that LLMs reliably understand the step-by-step structure of reasoning trajectories.